RestartDK/takoping/docs/eks-setup-guide.md

 This guide walks you through setting up an Amazon EKS cluster and deploying NVIDIA NIM microservices.

+**After completing this guide, see `eks-full-deployment-guide.md` for deploying your application stack.**

 ## Prerequisites Checklist

 Before starting, ensure you have: